j9t/obsohtml/README.md

 #### Execution

-The script accepts a folder or file path as a command line option, which can be specified in both short form (`-f`) and long form (`--folder`).
+ObsoHTML accepts a folder or file path as a command line option, which can be specified in both short form (`-f`) and long form (`--folder`).
 The path can be either absolute or relative.

-The script can be run in “verbose” mode by appending `-v` or `--verbose` to the command.
+ObsoHTML can be run in “verbose” mode by appending `-v` or `--verbose` to the command.
 This will show information about files and directories that were skipped.

 ##### Example Commands